sujnankumar/scraping-and-answer-agent/README.md

 Run the main script to test the system: python deep_research_system.py

 The script includes an example query: "What are the latest advancements in quantum computing?".
-You can modify the query variable in the script or extend the system to accept user input.
+Can modify the query variable in the script or extend the system to accept user input.
 Example Output
 Query: What are the latest advancements in quantum computing?